 Other alternatives to traditional college

 There’s nothing wrong with working a retail or food service job and working your way up.
 I know of several homeschool graduates who were unsure about their post-graduation plans.
 So, they got jobs at one of the local fast food restaurants, worked hard for a couple of years, and the place promoted them to shift leader.
 From there, these young people worked with a recruiter and got jobs as administrative or project assistants.
-Once they got those jobs, then they were able to move around and continue to work their way up.
+One site that is a great resource for these types of jobs is Jooble.
+Their database of jobs can match your young adult with many possibilities.
+Once they get those jobs, then they are able to move around and continue to work their way up.
 Many employers offer job training, college tuition assistance, and more to help their employees improve themselves.
 This may be a good route for your teen.

 Choosing one of the alternatives to traditional college does not mean your child will fail to support him/herself and live on the street.
 It does not mean that s/he lacks motivation or will never amount to anything.
 Your teen needs your support, not your criticism.
 Offer him/her options.
 After all, it’s not your debt, your sanity, your life.
 It’s theirs.